Cunuduh/bot-ai/README.md

 # Attribution
 Leave this repository in the About Me of any fork you make, please! 😃

 Don't be an asshole and try to submit this bot to Top.gg.
 You will fail!
+(This is not a bluff totally)

 https://github.com/Cunuduh/pickup_line_gpt/